Internet access: Pricing and spending

 Internet services like Facebook, Wikipedia and Google have built special programs to partner with mobile network operators (MNO) to introduce zero-rating the cost for their data volumes as a means to provide their service more broadly into developing markets.

 With increased consumer demand for streaming content such as video on demand and peer-to-peer file sharing, demand for bandwidth has increased rapidly and for some ISPs the flat rate pricing model may become unsustainable.
 However, with fixed costs estimated to represent 80–90% of the cost of providing broadband service, the marginal cost to carry additional traffic is low.
 Most ISPs do not disclose their costs, but the cost to transmit a gigabyte of data in 2011 was estimated to be about $0.03.

 Some ISPs estimate that a small number of their users consume a disproportionate portion of the total bandwidth.
-In response some ISPs are considering, are experimenting with, or have implemented combinations of traffic based pricing, time of day or "peak" and "off peak" pricing, and bandwidth or traffic caps.
-Others claim that because the marginal cost of extra bandwidth is very small with 80 to 90 percent of the costs fixed regardless of usage level, that such steps are unnecessary or motivated by concerns other than the cost of delivering bandwidth to the end user.
+In response some ISPs are considering, experimenting with, or have implemented combinations of traffic-based pricing, time of day or "peak" and "off peak" pricing, and bandwidth or traffic caps.
+Others claim that because the marginal cost of extra bandwidth is very small with 80 to 90 percent of the costs fixed regardless of usage level, such steps are unnecessary or motivated by concerns other than the cost of delivering bandwidth to the end user.

 In Canada, Rogers Hi-Speed Internet and Bell Canada have imposed bandwidth caps.
 In 2008 Time Warner began experimenting with usage-based pricing in Beaumont, Texas.
 In 2009 an effort by Time Warner to expand usage-based pricing into the Rochester, New York area met with public resistance, however, and was abandoned.

-On August 1, 2012, in Nashville, Tennessee and on October 1, 2012, in Tucson, Arizona Comcast began tests that impose data caps on area residents.
+On August 1, 2012, in Nashville, Tennessee and on October 1, 2012, in Tucson, Arizona Comcast began tests that imposed data caps on area residents.
 In Nashville exceeding the 300 Gbyte cap mandates a temporary purchase of 50 Gbytes of additional data.